vsergeev/luaradio/new-to-sdr.md

 A software-defined radio still requires some hardware, but this hardware is relegated to just receiving and transmitting radio signals.
-In total, a software-defined radio consists of an antenna, a transmitter and/or receiver, and a host computer.
+In total, a software-defined radio system consists of an antenna, a transmitter and/or receiver, and a host computer.

 <p align="center">
 <img src="{% base %}/images/figure-sdr-receiver.png" />